 Stunning Views, Sustainable Viticulture

 The Tranche winery occupies a spectacular site in the foothills of the Blue Mountains east of Walla Walla.
-The Blue Mountain Estate Vineyard literally rises from the crushpad, climbing from 1145 to 1265 feet, with a heart-thumping, birds-eye view of the entire Walla Walla Valley.
+The Blue Mountain Vineyard rises from the crushpad, climbing from 1145 to 1265 feet, with a heart-thumping, birds-eye view of the entire Walla Walla Valley.

-Originally planted in 2001, and frequently expanded since, it is home to both red Rhône and red Bordeaux varieties, along with a few acres of Sangiovese.
+Originally planted in 2001, and frequently expanded since, it is home to both red Rhône and red Bordeaux varietals, along with a few acres of Sangiovese.
 Our commitment to white Rhône varietals is one of the most extensive in Washington state.
 Here are twelve total acres of Grenache Blanc, Roussanne, Marsanne, Viognier, Picpoul Blanc, and what we believe to be the very first plantings of Clairette Blanche in the country.

 The quality of the finished wines depends directly upon the care taken in the vineyard.
 To that end, we farm at low yields – typically 1.5 to 2.5 tons/acre.
 This helps to maximize fruit intensity, contributes to flavor development, and ripens complex, polished tannins.
-Sustainable farming methods are mandatory in all of our vineyards, and here we are in the process of moving further into biodynamic viticulture.
+Sustainable farming methods are mandatory in all of our vineyards, and we are in the process of moving towards biodynamic viticulture.
 All the work of farming and harvesting is carried out by hand, ensuring that each vine gets individual care and attention.

-Taken together, the vineyard’s elevation, airflow, moderate rainfall and ever-changing sun exposure across the vine rows make this a unique ‘sweet spot’ in the Walla Walla Valley.
+Blue Mountain Vineyards’ elevation, airflow, moderate rainfall and ever-changing sun exposure across the vine rows make this a unique ‘sweet spot’ in the Walla Walla Valley.
 These natural factors maximize the growing season, protect against spring frost and winter freeze, ensure physiological ripening, promote acid retention, and minimize the need for irrigation.

 The soil is Walla Walla silt loam, most often referred to as Loess (pronounced “luhss”).
 This is ancient flood sediment, deposited in the valley between 12 and 15 thousand years ago during the recurring Missoula floods.
 Once the waters receded, the winds took over, picking up sediment from throughout the valley and depositing it here at the doorstep of the Blue Mountains.
 Over the centuries, the land acquired deep, rich, well-drained soil, providing a pesticide-free environment where healthy, balanced plants thrive.